Eli017/cra-template/template/README.md

 | --------------------------------------- | ------------------------------------------------------------------------ |
 | public                                  | contains static assets to be deployed alongside the react application
 | src                                     | main source directory for the application
+| src/assets                              | contains the main static files that are accessed by the React source code
 | src/components                          | the source files for reusable components developed for this application
 | src/components/`__tests__`              | tests used for different components within the application
 | src/pages                               | the components that act as the different pages to the application
+| src/contexts                            | (not included) contains multiple different context providers
+| src/helpers                             | (not included) contains common JS functions for multiple file applications
+| src/styles                              | stores any application styling, use can vary per application
 | index.tsx                               | the entry point into the react app

+* While this template is designed to use this structure, this is not a strict requirement.
+  * Keep in mind, it still needs the basic files for React to work.

 ### Dependencies